austinche/sidejob/README.md

 * job_id - Stores the last job ID (we use incrementing integers from 1)
 * jobs - Set containing all active job IDs
 * job:<jid> - Hash containing SideJob managed job data
-** description - human readable description of the job ** queue - queue name
+** queue - queue name
 ** class - name of class
 ** args - JSON array of arguments
 ** status - job status
-** created_at - timestamp that the job was first queued ** updated_at - timestamp of the last update
+** created_at - timestamp that the job was first queued ** created_by - string indicating the entity that created the job.
+SideJob uses job:<jid> for jobs created by another job.
+** updated_at - timestamp of the last update
 ** ran_at - timestamp of the start of the last run
 * job:<jid>:data - Hash containing job specific metadata